 GLRI federal agencies and partners have conducted 30 monitoring and assessment activities ongoing each year to examine nutrient sources and impacts.
 In addition, 10-15 multiyear projects were launched to evaluate approaches to manage runoff at the watershed and field scales and pilot new technologies.
+GLRI has also supported the development of Runoff Risk forecasts, which incorporates weather forecasts with soil moisture models to help farmers decide when to apply nutrients, based on where and when there is a likelihood of surface water runoff.
 Research to date has provided valuable insights, including that performance of individual practices is highly variable and implementing systems of conservation practices (nutrient management, cover crops and drainage management) in specific priority areas will have the greatest impact on preventing nutrient losses from farms.
 The information learned from these studies will help improve future project designs so that water quality benefits are maximized.